-The Outer Banks of North Carolina has a lot of great nature to explore both on and off the beach.
-We did out best to check out all of it on our recent visit.
-Here are some of the outdoor places we think should be part of any Outer Banks stay, but especially a first visit.
+The Outer Banks of North Carolina has a lot great things to do and ways to get outdoors beyond just going to the beach.
+We did out best to check out all of it on our visit.
+Here are some of the outdoor activities that we think kids will love and parents will appreciate, too.
+(Read about The Sanderling Resort and historical activities on the Outer Banks.)

 North Banks: Corolla National Wildlife Refuge